Select Language:

 Most young people don’t end up sleeping on the street, but not having a consistent roof over your head can cause all sorts of problems:

-• It will be harder to get and keep a job or to carry on with your studies without the security of a home and a permanent address.
+• Harder to get and keep a job or to carry on with your studies without a secure home and a permanent address.

-• It will impact on your emotional health and wellbeing and can cause stress or depression.
+• It will impact on your emotional health and wellbeing, causing stress, anxiety or depression.

 “Take Action Now – It’s never too early to look for help.